Bena6/my-aws-restart-journey/Building a Static Website for a Restaurant + AWS Migration Presentation/README.md

 Step 3.1: add Authentication with AWS Cognito
-1. Create a Cognito User Pool → allow users to register and log in.
+Go to Amazon cognito → Create a User Pool
+Enable email or username as the login option.
+Allow self-registration so customers can sign up.
+After creation, note your Pool ID and App Client ID.
-2. Integrate Cognito into your website using the AWS SDK.
+Integrate Cognito into your website using the AWS SDK.
-3. Restrict access to booking/order pages to authenticated users only.
+Restrict access to booking/order pages to authenticated users only.

-Step 3.2: Integrate Cognito with Website
-Create signin.html for user login and link it to booking.html and order.html so only logged-in users can book/order

 Step 4: Set Up DynamoDB for Bookings and Orders
+Go to DynamoDB → Create Table
 - Table 1: Bookings → Partition Key: `BookingID`
 - Table 2: Orders → Partition Key: `OrderID`